Daxxn/ElectricalSuffixParser/README.md

 # Electrical Suffix Parser

-Parse suffixes used by electrical engineers. such as "K" or "m" as their associated exponent.
+Parse suffixes used by electrical engineers. such as "K" or "m" as their associated metric exponent.
 The list of suffixes can be editted using the settings that can be loaded through JSON.

 ## Console Usage